Let’s be honest with each other: Who doesn’t love a mug of mulled wine, the cinnamon smell, and the sparkling lights in the Christmas markets?

 We love visiting Lyon to spend time with Sebastien’s family, and to visit the many Christmas markets.
 Due to its acclaimed reputation as the gastronomic heart of France, you know that Lyon is going to have the best Christmas markets.
 The main one takes place at “Place Carnot” in the city centre, from 24th November to 24th December each year from 10.30am to 8 pm on weekdays and 10 pm on Saturdays (and until 4 pm on Christmas Eve).

 The smells are enough to captivate you.
 We love guzzling down a cup of mulled wine, whilst tucking into the many cured/salted meats.
 Other culinary prizes to watch out for are cheeses from the region, praline cakes, gingerbread cookies, and macarons.
-Praline, in particular, is very popular in Lyon.
+Praline, in particular, is very popular here, and this is one of the reasons why you should visit Lyon.

 The main highlight, of course, is the “Fête des Lumières,” a four day festival around 8th December.
 Lyon is infamous for this festival and is one of the country’s top festivals to go to.
 It’s a celebration, and “thank you” to the Virgin Mary who spared the city from a major plague in 1643.
 The tradition is that during this four day period, the Lyonnais put candles outside their windows every evening to give thanks to Mary (“Merci Marie” they call it) creating an extraordinary atmosphere across the city.
 Also, the major sites have impressive light shows taking place during the festival.
 So you can imagine how the Christmas atmosphere is an incredible and unique spectacle!